 All the available evidence shows clearly that if you eat MINI MEALS whenever you are hungry your body will burn up the calories you consume.
 By spreading your energy intake throughout the day you won’t ever feel hungry or feint.
 And you will be far less likely to put on weight than someone who eats three square meals a day.

 Most of us eat at fixed meal-times.
 We eat at breakfast time, in the middle of the day and again in the evening.
 But as far as your body is concerned this is a bizarre, unnatural and thoroughly irrational way to eat.
 Your body doesn’t just need food three times a day.
 It needs energy supplies all day long.
 By choosing to eat fixed meals you create problems for yourself.

-HERE ARE THREE REASONS WHY YOU SHOULD NEVER EAT ANOTHER MEAL AGAIN:
+HERE ARE SOME REASONS WHY YOU SHOULD NEVER EAT ANOTHER MEAL AGAIN